-But some credit card issuers can be annoying in that they pull the best benefits once you’re in their ecosystem.
-If your credit card doesn’t serve you well, it’s time to get rid of it before you’re charged with the annual fees.
+Whichever way, if your credit card doesn’t serve you and your lifestyle, it’s time to get rid of it before you’re pummeled with those sky high annual fees.

 Contents